My work on exposure to inequality in South Africa was mentioned in Bloomberg Opinion.

-My study on exposure to inequality was covered by the Harvard Gazette.
+My work on exposure to inequality was covered by the Harvard Gazette.

-I was interviewed about my work on inequality by PsyPost.
+I was interviewed about my PNAS study on inequality by PsyPost.
 Coverage of that work also appeared in the Pacific Standard, Ars Technica, Phys.org, Co.Exist, Vocativ, and Journalist's Resource.
 Outside the U.S., my research has been covered by German (ORF.at) and Russian (Nplus1) media outlets.

 Listen to the Recent Paper Decent Puzzle podcast episode about my research: "Does seeing the poor make people more generous?"